AliSot2000/Picture-Duplicate-Manager/src/README.md

 Additionally, the kivy gui still uses Difpy v2.4.5 the new version will be using fast_diff_py with the (currently not implemented) non-embedded process.
 That should be significantly faster and scale better with more cpu power.

+To run the project in the current configuration, execute the `run_kivy_gui.py` file.